‘DWTS’ Star Carrie Ann Inaba Stuns In Plunging Silver Sequin Gown At Age 51

 “YOU ARE A STUNNING HUMAN BEING AND I HAVE TO USE ALL CAPS TO EXPRESS HOW MUCH I MEAN THIS,” another fan wrote to Carrie Ann.

-But other commenters criticized Carrie Ann for focusing on fashion after Van Der Beek’s heartbreaking elimination from Dancing with the Stars just two days after his wife suffered a life-threatening miscarriage.
+But other commenters criticized Carrie Ann for focusing on fashion following Van Der Beek’s heartbreaking elimination from Dancing with the Stars just two days after his wife suffered a life-threatening miscarriage.

 “Last night James … shared his story on losing his baby and almost his wife and u sent him home.
 And all u care to do is post ‘last night’s look’ superficial and disgusting,” one viewer wrote to Carrie Ann.